ekeeke/Genesis-Plus-GX/source/unused/README.txt

  (from the Gamecube/Wii port: http://code.google.com/p/genplus-gx )

- The Genesis emulator authors: Bart Trzynadlowski, Quintesson, Steve Snake, James Ponder, Stef, Gerrie, Sardu, Haze, Notaz, Nemesis, AamirM
+ The Genesis emulator authors: Bart Trzynadlowski, Quintesson, Steve Snake, James Ponder, Stef, Gerrie, Sardu, AamirM

- The regular people and many lurkers at segadev.
+ The regular people and many lurkers at segadev and spritesmind.net.

- People from SpritesMind.net forums

  The MAME team for the CPU and sound chip emulators.

- Maxim for his SN76489 emulator
+ Maxim for his SN76489 emulator.

- Stef (again) for his alternate YM2612 emulator
+ Nemesis for his researches about the YM2612 and VDP.

- Notaz for his SVP emulator
+ Notaz for his SVP emulator.

- Tasco Deluxe for his documentation of Realtec mapper
+ Tasco Deluxe for his documentation of Realtec mapper.

- Erik de Castro Lopo for his "Secret Rabbit Code" library aka libsamplerate
+ Haze for his reverse-engineering of most unlicensed games protection.

+ Shay Green (Blargg) for his FIR Resampler & NTSC Video Filter.

+ Neil C for his 3-Band EQ implementation.

- Jean-Loup Gailly and Mark Adler for their useful zip library
+ Jean-Loup Gailly and Mark Adler for their useful zip library.

  Contact